 Why Make This Pie:

 - This recipe has several options to save time!
 You can use a Midel Gluten Free Graham Cracker or Gingersnap ready-made crust shells.
+You can also use this homemade pie crust with almond flour.

 - Use canned pureed sweet potatoes instead of roasting potatoes.